Frequently Asked Questions

 What days and times are you open?

-We have lessons available every day of the week with start times varying between 8am and 8pm.
-If you have a tight schedule, we recommend scheduling at least 2 weeks in advance to ensure that you get the time that you want.
+We have lessons available nearly every day of the week with start times varying between 8am and 8pm.
+If you have a tight schedule, we recommend scheduling at least 8 weeks in advance to ensure that you get the time that you want.

 If you need a night lesson, give us a call.
 Our office hours are 9am-5pm Monday through Friday, but we are often out teaching and unable to answer the phone!